Unponderable/NGU-Rebirth-Script/README.md

 #### Change Log

+0.d - Added nominal support for adding to NGUs during a non-challenge run.
+Added setting for always capping blood magic/Wandoos.
 0.4c - Various bugfixes.
 Added option to not use Wandoos.
 Added option to set default loop settings.
 Added support for Double Basic Training perk (see settings).\
 0.4 - Added new settings to let you customize how challenge runs are done.
 Fixed 100-LC using blood at the start of a run.
 Added some bonus settings, too.\
 0.3 - Better challenge support.
 Better GUI.
 Better everything.
 Fixed numerous bugs (and dumb design decisions).\